Dr. David Alan Stewart (1954-2004)

 Fluent in American Sign Language (ASL), Dr. Stewart directed a number of federal and university funded research projects.
 His research interest included interactive video and computer applications for deaf children and hearing associates who wished to learn sign communication.
 He was a pioneer in creating software, on-line, and other computer applications for learning ASL.
 His 1995 software received the "Computer Software of the Year" award from Discover Magazine.
 He did extensive research and teaching in the use of ASL and English-based forms of sign communication.
 David believed that every child has special strengths and every child can attain their goals and aspirations.

 In addition to his deepest love of family and vocation, David was an avid hockey player and coach.
 He served very well as Technical Director of ice hockey at four editions of Winter Deaflympic Games.

-Services were held on Saturday, June 12, 2004 at 14:00 at All Saints, Episcopal Church, 800 Abbott Rd., East Lansing.
+Services will be held on Saturday, June 12, 2004 at 14:00 at All Saints' Episcopal Church, 800 Abbott Rd., East Lansing.
+There will be visitation one hour before the service at the church.
 Memorial gifts may be made to Angel House (an emergency shelter for children) or St. Augustine of Canterbury Episcopal Church.
+Burial will be private.